 Who is at risk for retina problems and loss of vision with Ozempic?

-Risk factors for retina problems from Ozempic include: prior damage from high blood sugar (diabetic retinopathy), rapid lowering of blood sugar, and continued use of other diabetes medications,
+Risk factors for retina problems from Ozempic include: prior damage from high blood sugar (diabetic retinopathy), rapid lowering of blood sugar, and continued use of other diabetes medications.
+Eyes with crowded optic discs (from small scleral opening or optic disc drusen) from birth are at increased risk of optic nerve damage.

 What can I do to prevent loss of vision with Ozempic?